pierre-rouleau/pel/README.rst

     with hyperlinks to Emacs manuals, external packages, articles and other useful references.

-    - See the `PEL Index PDF`_ as a starting point.
+    - See the `PEL Index PDF`_ [#firefox] as a starting point.
 For the best user experience, use a browser, like Firefox, that can render the PDF inline (as opposed to downloading it) so you can use the links quickly.
       Inside Emacs use ``<f11> <f1>`` to open the `PEL Index PDF`_ and then navigate from it, or use ``<f12> <f1>`` to open the PDF describing the major mode of the current buffer and its key bindings.
 All of these PDF files are created from a macOS Number file.
 It is located in a separate Git repo: the `pel-pdf-spreadsheet repo`_.

   - `PEL's Manual`_ describes PEL features in more details.
 See: